Manchester City are priced at 12/1 to win a second consecutive treble in 2023/24 after they were held by Chelsea in the Premier League.

 Los Blancos did just that, winning after extra-time as City’s wait continued.

 There was no stopping them last time around, however.
 There was brief jeopardy regarding the title, but the moment Arsenal stopped being perfect, City swooped in.
 The title was won with three games to spare, and it allowed City to pick up one point from a possible six to close the season and finish on a relatively modest 89 points.

 For 38-game seasons prior to City’s first title, the average points tally for the Premier League winner was 85.2.
 Since then it’s jumped up to 90.8, and barring Liverpool’s golden era, teams just don’t have 90-point seasons in them.

 Such is City’s ludicrous squad depth, they’re able to field totally different XIs in the cup competitions and still at least reach the latter stages; in the last five seasons, they’ve made 14 trips to Wembley.

 The Champions League was always the one that seemed to have a hold on City – and Guardiola.
 The Spaniard was routinely – and often fairly – accused of over-thinking knockout ties to his side’s demise, but this has been on the cards for a long time now.

 The final defeat to Chelsea was an upset, and the loss to Real Madrid considering the position they were in was one of the most extraordinary things ever seen in the competition.

 But there’s been no such drama this time.
 They blew Bayern away, and Real Madrid were miles off the pace in the semi-final.
 Inter, despite their best efforts, eventually succumbed too.

-Looking ahead to this season's Champions League, City are priced up as 2/1 favourites.
+Looking ahead to this season's Champions League, City are priced as favourites to claim their second title.